Guannings/MonteCarlo-Portfolio-Optimizer/README.md

 **5. Monte Carlo Simulation (The "Stress Test")**

 Historical data is limited—it only shows us one version of the past.
-To understand the future, I implemented a Monte Carlo Simulation.
+To understand the future, the author implemented a Monte Carlo Simulation.

 This engine generates 10,000 theoretical future market paths based on the statistical properties (drift and standard deviation) of the optimized portfolio.